signalfx/collectd-etcd/README.md

 * EnhancedMetrics - Flag to specify whether stats from the ```/metrics``` endpoint are needed.
 Default is False
 * IncludeMetric - Metrics from the ```/metrics``` endpoint can be included individually
 * ExcludeMetric - Metrics from the ```/metrics``` endpoint can be excluded individually
+* Dimension - Add extra dimensions to your metrics

+Specify path to keyfile and certificate if certificate based authentication of clients is enabled on your etcd server
+* ssl_keyfile - path to file
+* ssl_certificate - path to file

+Validation of the server's SSL certificates
+* ssl_cert_validation - True/False

+Provide a custom file that lists trusted CA certificates, if ssl_cert_validation is enabled
+* ssl_ca_certs - path to file
 ```
 LoadPlugin python
 <Plugin python>